 Volunteers from the community help create the friendly atmosphere that makes Mount Sinai Queens a special place.
 If you are interested in joining our volunteer team, please note the following:

 - The minimum age for volunteering is 15, or higher for some placements.

-- The Director schedules an interview with the eligible prospective volunteer.
-At the interview, volunteers receive the application materials, including letter of recommendation forms and medical clearance forms
+- The Volunteer office schedules interviews with eligible applicants.
+At the interview, volunteers receive application materials, including forms for a letter of recommendation and medical clearance.

 - We ask that adult and college student volunteers commit to a minimum of six hours per week (minimum of three consecutive hours per day) for six months (150 hours).
 Time commitments may vary with placement.

 - Applicants with non-immigrant visa status (including but not limited to H-1s, H-4s, TNs, TDs, F-1s, F-2s, J-1s, J-2s, and EAD holders) are not permitted to volunteer (this does not apply to U.S. citizens or green card holders).
 For alternative options, contact International Personnel at email@example.com